animalsina/telegram-video-downloader/README.md

     cd telegram-video-downloader
     ```

-2. Install dependencies:
-    ```bash
-    pip install telethon tqdm
-    ```

-3. Create an account and get the data to add to the config file: [Link MyTelegram App](https://my.telegram.org/apps)
+2. Create an account and get the data to add to the config file: [Link MyTelegram App](https://my.telegram.org/apps)

-4. Create a configuration file `tg-config.txt` with the following information:
+3. Create a configuration file `tg-config.txt` with the following information:
     ```ini
     [telegram]
     api_id=YOUR_API_ID